teoshibin/COMP2042_CW_hcyst2/HowToAddLevel.md

    [See LevelSelector](src/main/java/com/tsb/frogger/world/LevelSelector.java)

    >**Note** : Removing levels might corrupt the save file, when it does simply remove the old `saveGame.ser` save file

+   >**Addition** : This method of loading levels can be further implemented using JSON to store levels instead of classes

 [Back to content](README.md#content)